 In September, I disappeared off radar for about 2 weeks.
-That’s because in between running my Africa tours I went on an epic adventure to Hawai’i.
+That’s because in between running my Africa tours I went on an epic 2-week adventure trip to Hawai’i.

 I didn’t do any social media, I just went on holiday, relaxed, ate amazing food and had lots of adventures.
 On this trip there were 5 of us – me, my husband and three of our best friends, the same crew that went on the California road trip in fact!